The Window of Tolerance: The Full Picture

 Poly-what?

 Don’t worry, I’m going to keep this section as brief and simple as possible.
-My intention is to provide the average Jane a basic understanding of polyvagal theory and how it ties into the window of tolerance.
+My intention is to provide the average Jane a basic understanding of polyvagal theory and how it ties in to the window of tolerance.
 You won’t have to be a neuroscientist or anatomy geek (like me) to understand.

 Dr. Siegel’s window of tolerance fits very nicely within the framework of Polyvagal Theory, pioneered by Dr. Steven Porges.
 Polyvagal theory has become a very important lens through which to view trauma and nervous system regulation.
 By giving a physiological explanation for psychological, physical, and emotional symptoms of trauma, polyvagal theory demonstrates the foundation of the kosha model of wellness.
 This is a yogic framework that asserts that every part of a person is interrelated.
 Polyvagal theory describes the nerves and processes involved in optimal arousal, hyperarousal, and hypoarousal, and outlines the characteristics of a well balanced nervous system in contrast to a traumatized one.

+Polyvagal theory describes the functions of the autonomic nervous system.
+The autonomic nervous system regulates all the things your body does automatically without you ever needing to think about such as breath, heart rate, blood pressure, pupil dilation, saliva production, digestion, and more.
+There are two branches of the autonomic nervous system, called the sympathetic nervous system and the parasympathetic nervous system.
+Sympathetic nervous system activation is associated with increased breath rate, heart rate, blood pressure, pupil dilation and decreased saliva production and digestion.
+Blood flows away from your gut and into your muscles.
+Muscle tone increases.
+The sympathetic nervous system is associated with the fight or flight response, and prepares your body for a battle of survival.
 The parasympathetic nervous system does pretty much the opposite of the sympathetic nervous system.
 When activated, it creates an atmosphere in your body that is conducive to “rest and digest.”
 Saliva and digestive juices will flow.
 Breath and heart rate will be slower.
 Pupils will be smaller.
 Blood flows away from the limbs, into the gut.
 Muscle tone is softer.
 This state is also referred to as “feed and breed,” which indicates the importance of the parasympathetic nervous system in social interaction.

 OK…one last layer of complexity, and I SWEAR this is going somewhere. 😉